jumanjihouse/foal/README.md

 # FOAL

-FOAL (From Official Acronyms Lookup) is a tool to lookup acronyms from a set of YAML files.
+FOAL (From Organization Acronyms Lookup) is a tool to lookup acronyms from a set of YAML files.

 Given multiple YAML files that define acronyms and abbreviations, merge the